davidhowell-tx/PS-Nexpose/README.md

 Get-NPSite -Session $Session
 ```

 Get a verbose Site Listing.
-Runs an additional query for every site in the context, as if you were navigating to every site's page at site.jsp?siteid=26, and clicking on the "manage site" button to view full information.
+Runs an additional query for every site in the context, as if you were navigating to every site's page at site.jsp?siteid={ID}, and clicking on the "manage site" button to view full information.
 ```
 Get-NPSite -Session $Session -Config
 ```